MillerRabin/intention-storage/readme.md

 It connected to the power line through smart socket.
 You can ask your phone to boil a water and it asks your kettle to do that.
 Nothing special.
 All smart sockets do this.
 But do the situation more realistic.
 What if there is no water in your kettle?
-Connect the kettle to a water pipe through a smart wi-fi valve - second device.
+Let connect the kettle to a water pipe through a smart wi-fi valve - second device.
 Install a smart water measurer to control amount of water in your kettle - third device.
 How to manage the chain of three devices?
 It`s not a problem for Intention Network.
 * The smartphone creates the Intention **My owner wants a hot water"**
 * The kettler answers to the intention and create a new **How about the water?**